 Going inside, the museum has galleries portraying different periods in Finnish history from ancient times to the modern day.
 I particularly enjoyed looking at furniture and household items.
-Just look at this Grandfather or Grandmother clock, I have never seen one like this looking like a woman with her hands on her hips, have you ?
+Just look at these Grandfather and Grandmother clocks, I have never seen the one looking like a woman with her hands on her hips, have you ?